MaraTrifuna/test/Titan-Performance-and-Monitoring.md

     com.thinkaurelius.titan.util.stats.MetricManager.INSTANCE.getRegistry();
 ```

 You can attach arbitrary reporters to `titanRegistry`, including non-standard reporter types or standard reporter types with exotic configurations.
 This approach is also useful if you need multiple differently-configured instances of one of Titan's supported reporter types.
-For instance, you could use the `titanRegistry` to setup multiple unicast Graphite reporters whereas Titan only natively supports a single Graphite reporter configuration.
+For instance, you could use this approach to setup multiple unicast Graphite reporters whereas Titan only natively supports a single Graphite reporter configuration.

 ## What's Measured